Merriam-Webster Online Dictionary

 Merriam-Webster Online Thesaurus

-a person specially trained in healing human medical disorders
+doctor (noun)a person specially trained in healing human medical disorders

 SYNONIMS:

-croaker, doc, medic, medico, physician, sawbones
+croaker, doc, medic, medico, physician, sawbonesRELATED WORDS:

-family doctor, family physician, family practitioner, general practitioner; anesthesiologist, dermatologist, gynecologist, internist, neurologist, ob-gyn, obstetrician, ophthalmologist, orthopedist, pathologist, pediatrician ( pediatrist), physiatrist, podiatrist, radiologist, urologist; attending, clinician, hospitalist; specialist; plastic surgeon, surgeon; intern ( interne), resident; aidman, nurse, nurse-practitioner; EMT, paramedic ( paramedical); physical therapist, physiotherapist
+family doctor, family physician, family practitioner, general practitioner; anesthesiologist, dermatologist, gynecologist, internist, neurologist, ob-gyn, obstetrician, ophthalmologist, orthopedist, pathologist, pediatrician ( pediatrist), physiatrist, podiatrist, radiologist, urologist; attending, clinician, hospitalist; specialist; plastic surgeon, surgeon; intern ( interne), resident; aidman, nurse, nurse-practitioner; EMT, paramedic ( paramedical); physical therapist, physiotherapist1.

 to give medical treatment to